 - Take a notepad along and write things down so you won’t forget them.

-- Get straight to the point about PreP.
+- Get straight to the point about when you talk to your doctor about PreP.
 There’s nothing to be embarrassed about.
 If the doctor cannot prescribe PreP, ask to be referred to one who can.
 Don’t let medical professionals make you feel shamed or stigmatized.
 If you feel they’re disrespecting you, ask for a different doctor (this is pretty rare, but it might happen).

 - If the doctor can prescribe PreP, ask about side effects.
 They’re usually not too bad, but most strong medicines have some side effects, so get the facts.